gmelloni/interactionRCS/README.md

   basic interaction assessment (i.e. log-linear interaction model where a product term between the two predictors is included) as well as settings where the second covariate is flexibly modeled with restricted cubic splines.
 Confidence intervals for the predicted Hazard Ratios can be calculated with either bootstrap or the delta method.
-Lastly, `interactionHR` produces a plot of the hazard ratio over the other covariate.
+Lastly, `interactionHR` produces a plot of the hazard ratio over levels of the other covariate.

 ### Installation
 To install the last version of `interactionHR` from GitHub, type